-This credit is available to pass-through entities, such as members of partnerships and S corporations.

-The credit is nonrefundable and cannot be carried back.
+A state and local income tax liability credit is available for a qualified investment made within a community revitalization enhancement district.
+This credit is available to pass-through entities, such as members of partnerships and S corporations, and is nonrefundable and cannot be carried back.
 You may carry forward any excess credit to the next tax year.

-The allowable credit is the lesser of the available credit, or the county tax due on line 13 of Form IT-40PNR.
-Also, claim any unused amount (within certain limitations) on Schedule E under line 6 (see instructions for this credit on page 42).
+The allowable credit is the lesser of the available credit, or the county tax due on line 9 of Form IT-40PNR.
+Also, claim any unused amount (within certain limitations) on Schedule G under line 6 (see instructions for this credit on page 36).
 Contact the Indiana Economic Development Corporation, One North Capitol, Suite 700, Indianapolis, IN, 46204 for additional information.

-Note: See the Restriction for certain tax credits - Limited to one per project in the next column for additional limitations.
+Note: See the Restriction for certain tax credits - Limited to one per project on page 33 for additional limitations.